shubie/resume-or-resign/README.md

 # ResumeOrResign

 A simple application to demonstrate Elixir and Erlang/OTP Fault tolerance and Concurrency features.
-GDG North Central Presentation on - LET IT CRASH Techniques for Building Highly Available Systems
+GDG North Central Presentation on  LET IT CRASH - Techniques for Building Highly Available Systems

-**Ensure you have Elixir installed**
+**Ensure you have Elixir installed https://elixir-lang.org/install.html **

 ## Installation